 Many circumstances can and will push an ETF away from its NAV at the very end of the day, causing it to trade at either a premium or a discount compared to the basket.
 It could be that a large order came into the ETF at the very end of the trading day too late, or too large, for the arbitrage functionality.
 Additionally, as the trading day ends, spreads typically widen to prevent the occurrence of exposures that will have to be held overnight.
 This can cause late prints in ETFs to be somewhat erratic and can create the impression of a premium or discount versus the NAV.

 When trading, you should try to avoid trading the ETF too close to the market open, before the underlying constituents have all opened.
 While it is intuitive to wait until the domestic underlying constituents are open before trading the ETFs, it is also valuable to wait until the correlated hedge of international ETFs start trading with full liquidity before trading those as well.
 This should explain why you see spreads in many names tighten a few minutes after the open.
 Also, as the trading day draws to a close, ETF liquidity providers have the risk that they will not get completely filled in a basket and would have to carry overnight positions that are not perfectly hedged.
 This is why spreads widen near the close.
 There is more risk to providing liquidity at that time.

 Although the NAV is important for the calculation of prior end-of-day valuation statistics, the IIV is critical for bringing you a step closer to the actual trading value of an ETF during the trading day.
-It is important to distinguish what this number actually is for two reasons:
+It is important to distinguish what this number actually is for 2 reasons:

 - It goes by several different names.